zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 series: "Optimising for Core Web Vitals"
 ---

+{{< figure src="/posts/2022-03-cls-with-lazy-loading-components/duality-of-CLS.png" alt="The Duality of CLS with Lazy Loading Components" >}}

 When you optimise your web app, your goal is to make the experience better for the user: That means usually 'faster' by transferring and parsing less data.
 But caution: The same web app can cause Cumulative Layout Shift (CLS) on slower connections but runs without CLS on faster connection.

 If you'd like a refresher about Core Web Vitals, I explained them with GIFs in [this post](https://wicki.io/posts/2021-07-core-web-vitals/).